jonathangiardino/rita/README.md

 # Rita

-‘Rita is a single page application to help you find a Pizza around you, wherever you are in the world.
+‘Rita is a single page application to help you find a Pizza around you or in a specific location, wherever you want in the world.
 ‘Rita stands for Margherita (Classic Tomato and Cheese in English), the most popular and original Pizza ever known.
-It works really easily, you just need to click on the Pizza Locator button and the website will prompt you to activate location services to locate your current position.
+It works really easily, you just need to click on the Pizza Locator button and the website will prompt you to activate location services to locate your current position or in another location.
 Once that is done, ‘Rita will Locate all the Pizza reseller around you using Google Places API and the game is on!
 Stop mouth-watering thinking of Pizza, use ‘Rita to find the closest Pizza and treat yourself.